KratosMultiphysics/Examples/contact_structural_mechanics/use_cases/hyperelastic_tubes/README.md

 ## Case Specification

-The problem consists in two cylinders with hyperelastic behaviour, We impose a vertical displacement in the upper cylinder.
+The problem consists in two cylinders with hyperelastic behaviour.
+We impose a vertical displacement in the upper cylinder.
 The two cylinders become into contact and deal with self-contact in the inner ring of the upper cylinder.

 <p align="center">
   <img src="data/mesh.png" alt="Mesh1" style="width: 600px;"/>